Chris Tomlin

 Christopher Dwayne Tomlin (born May 4, 1972) is an American contemporary Christian music singer, songwriter, and worship leader from Grand Saline, Texas.
 He is signed to Universal's Capitol Christian Music Group.
-Some of his most well-known songs are "How Great Is Our God", "Our God", "Whom Shall I Fear (God of Angel Armies)" and "Holy Forever".
+His best-known songs include "How Great Is Our God", "Our God", "Whom Shall I Fear (God of Angel Armies)" and "Holy Forever".

 Early life

 At the age of 13, Tomlin began singing at the Main Street Baptist church in Grand Saline.
-He wrote his first worship song at age fourteen.
+He wrote his first worship song at age 14.
 During high school, Tomlin learned to lead worship in his youth group.
 After graduating from Grand Saline High School in 1990, he entered Tyler Junior College (TJC) planning for a medical or physical therapy career.
 Tomlin graduated in 1992 and enrolled in Texas A&M University to study medicine.
 He grew active in a campus Christian group called Breakaway, where he became the worship leader.
 In 1994, Tomlin graduated from Texas A&M with a bachelor's degree in psychology.
 After college Tomlin participated as a worship leader at various camps in Texas, including Dawson McAllister Youth Conferences.
 While at Breakaway, Tomlin participated in a Bible study led by Choice Ministries founder Louie Giglio.
 In 1997, Tomlin partnered with Giglio to found Passion Conferences.